 I'm not a travel writer or a politician.
 I'm not someone who's paid to have an opinion about my subjects.
 I'm never going to tell you I love a place or event or even a meal in New Mexico unless I truly do.

-I’m a single mom who’s done her best to live a life filled with adventure and excitement on the slimmest of budgets – I figured all along that my job as a mom was to keep my kids safe and cordial while giving them a pile of great memories.
-So a lot of what we’ve done for fun has been to get in the car and go somewhere really inexpensive but fun, someplace close to home, but exciting and exotic just because that’s what we do so well here in the land of enchantment.
+I'm a single mom who's done her best to live a life filled with adventure and excitement on the slimmest of budgets.
+I figured all along that my job as a mom was to keep my kids safe and cordial while giving them a pile of great memories.
+A lot of what we've done for fun has been to get in the car and go somewhere really inexpensive but fun, someplace close to home, but exciting and exotic just because that's what we do so well here in the land of enchantment.

-I’ve left a couple of times.
+I've left a couple of times.
 Moved to West Texas for a year, came home happy to be back, then moved to Kansas for a year.
 Came back to Albuquerque relieved to be among some diversity and great food.
 Then moved to North Carolina for 355 days.
 I sat in a cemetery in Asheboro North Carolina one February afternoon in my ski jacket, thinking about the way the sunlight looks at the top of Kachina Bowl at Taos, and swore to God that if he would just get me back home, I would never leave again.
-Obviously a year away has always been my personal limit.
+A year away seems to be my personal limit.

 Let me tell you all about it. . .